neurony/laravel-duplicate/README.md

 Install the package via Composer:

 ```
-composer require zbiller/laravel-duplicate
+composer require neurony/laravel-duplicate
 ```

 # Usage

 ### Step 1

-Your Eloquent models should use the `Zbiller\Duplicate\Traits\HasDuplicates` trait and the `Zbiller\Duplicate\Options\DuplicateOptions` class.
+Your Eloquent models should use the `Neurony\Duplicate\Traits\HasDuplicates` trait and the `Neurony\Duplicate\Options\DuplicateOptions` class.

 The trait contains an abstract method `getDuplicateOptions()` that you must implement yourself.